booch/presentations/Ruby_Preserves/slides.md

 ???

+* I don't believe that most uses of NoSQL are legitimate
+    * I don't think most of us know SQL well enough to know when to abandon it
-* PostgreSQL can do just about anything you need, including what NoSQL does, using SQL
+* PostgreSQL can do just about anything you need
+    * Including most of what NoSQL does
+    * But it still uses SQL
-* See Sarah Mei's article on why to never use MongoDB
+* Sarah Mei has an excellent article on why to never use MongoDB
+    * You'll paint yourself into a corner a year later
-* I spoke w/ someone at Stripe, where MongoDB is their primary DB
+* I spoke w/ someone at Stripe about this
+    * MongoDB is their primary DB
     * They copy everything out of it to PostgreSQL for ad-hoc queries

 ---